babbleberry/rpi4-osdev/part7-bluetooth/README.md

 Perhaps the simplest Bluetooth device to build is a "beacon".
 It simply advertises a small amount of data publicly, such that any passing receivers can view the data.
 A typical use case is to advertise a web URL for location-based marketing purposes.

 Google defined the [Eddystone format](https://en.wikipedia.org/wiki/Eddystone_(Google)), which was reasonably widely adopted.
-We'll iomplement this as our example.
+We'll implement this as our example.
 Here's what we need to achieve:

  * Set the LE event mask to ensure that the Bluetooth controller is interrupted by all incoming traffic
  * Set advertising parameters